 Your financial aid award will be used to pay towards your credit enrollment at the College, whether day, evening, weekend, online, and any Bristol location.

 Repeated coursework that falls under certain conditions cannot be included in a student's enrollment status when determining eligibility for federal financial aid, including Pell Grants and student loans.
 Repeated enrollment that is not eligible will be excluded from your financial aid enrollment status for that term.
 Federal aid will be recalculated based on the adjusted enrollment status.
 The recalculation applies regardless of whether you received aid for previous course enrollments.
+Repeat courses may also impact your SAP status.
 This policy is described in full in the Academic Catalog.